Alaska · New Homes

 The Alaska Permanent Fund Dividend is an annual payment made to every Alaska resident who has lived in the state for a full calendar year.
 Recent payments have ranged from roughly $1,000 to $2,000+ per person.
 A family of four can receive $4,000-$8,000 annually.

-Search Alaska new homes
+Search Alaska homes

 Look up homes across Alaska